ahadu777/dudu-backend/docs/prd/PRD-002-ota-platform-integration.md

       ]
       total_generated: number
       expires_at: string                                # NEW: Batch-level expiry for reseller batches
+      pricing_snapshot: object                          # NEW: Locked pricing used for this batch
     422: "Invalid quantity or product not available"

 #### Individual Ticket Activation